Last updated 30 March 2020

 We are calling on our staff around the country to donate a day’s salary to charities including our own Foundation, which will be used to support various post-fire design and rebuild programs across many affected areas.

-We’ll be reaching out to you soon to encourage you to join this initiative, with 100% of funds raised to be used in post-fire design and related support efforts throughout the coming months.
+100% of funds raised to be used in post-fire design and related support efforts throughout the coming months.

 - Red Cross Disaster Relief and Recovery Fund